CBeirigo/project-snake-game/README.md

 # project-snake-game
-The famous snake game created with JavaScript
+The clasic snake game created with JavaScript